sailorcosmos101/Watershed_GW_PINN/README.md

 notebooks/ - jupyter notebeook (.ipynb) file which contains PINN for all cases

 data/ - Directory containing MODFLOW reference text files for all cases

+## License
+The Case 1–6 extensions in this repository are for academic/research use.
+The underlying base PINN framework is governed by the Battelle Memorial Institute license in [`LICENSE`](./LICENSE); any redistribution must retain that notice per its terms.